tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/ApplicationGateway/application-gateway-get-waf-rules.md

 ---
 # Get available WAF rule sets

-Gets a list of available rule sets for web application firewall
+Gets a list of available rule sets for web application firewall.

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).